Whanganui Rugby Football Union: Bill Osborne

 Born and bred in Whanganui, midfield back Bill Osborne graduated from the Whanganui High School first XV straight into the Kaierau senior side.
 In 1973 he made his debut for Wanganui four days after his 18th birthday.
 Selection for the New Zealand Colts followed in 1974 and he made the All Blacks for the waterlogged test against Scotland at Eden Park in 1975.
 He played in 14 of the 24 matches on the 1976 tour of South Africa.
 In 1978 Osborne lost his spot for the home series against Australia to Bay of Plenty's Mark Taylor.
 He won his place back for the end-of-year tour of Britain and Ireland and played in all four internationals as the All Blacks completed their first-ever Grand Slam against the home unions.
 Osborne and Bruce Robertson of Counties formed one of the great midfield combinations of any All Black era.

 In all Osborne played 48 times for New Zealand, including 16 tests.
 Having retired in 1981, he made a comeback the following season, playing in two of the three tests against Australia before once more announcing his retirement.
 Again he had a change of heart and by now representing Waikato he was selected for the All Blacks side to tour South Africa in 1985.
 This tour was cancelled as a result of court action taken against the New Zealand Rugby Union.
 A replacement tour of Argentina was arranged but Osborne withdrew from the side.
 In 1986 he joined all but two of the 1985 selections on the unsanctioned New Zealand Cavaliers tour of South Africa.

 Trevor Olney

-While he might not have reached the heights of Belliss and Osborne, Trevor Olney was typical of the unsung heroes of many of New Zealand's provincial unions.
+While he might not have reached the heights of Belliss and Osborne, Trevor Olney was hailed as an unsung hero by many in New Zealand's provincial unions.
 Between 1973 and 1990 Olney played a record 146 times for Wanganui.
 These were amateur days in which a player had to fit training and matches around a full-time job, so his commitment over 18 seasons was truly remarkable.
 He also played for New Zealand Māori.